 Push the carrots and onions to one side, add the meat mixture and continue to fry until the meat is no longer pink.
 Break up any large chunks of mince with a spatula.

 Stir the meat and vegetables together, then add the sultanas, chopped almonds and chutney.
 Season with salt and pepper to taste.
-If there is a lot of liquid in the mixture, simmer on a medium heat until it dries out a little.
+If there is a lot of liquid in the mixture, simmer on medium heat until it dries out a little.
 There should not be too much liquid in this dish.

 Transfer the mixture to a baking dish and cover the dish with a lid or a sheet of tin foil.
 Bake in a preheated oven (180C / 360F) for 40 minutes